-To Champlain’s credit, they eventually tried to solve some of the many issues that plagued the Seaside tower.
-In June of 2020, Champlain Tower South hired Morabito Consultants to fix several significant problems in the roof.
-The problem was that the concrete repairs were not done yet.
-Worse, this was meant to be a 40-year recertification project.
+To Champlain’s credit, they eventually tried to solve some of the many issues that plagued the Seaside Tower.
+In June 2020, Champlain Tower South hired Morabito Consultants to fix several significant problems with the roof.
+The problem was that people had not completed the concrete repairs.
+Worse, this was a 40-year recertification project.

 Though the roof was prone to leaking, it was not what needed repair.
 Owners should have addressed the concrete and structure damage first.
 And worse, it should have been done far earlier.
 This is another reason why delaying repairs should be a warning sign to potential buyers.